MariSha95/Metabolism_activity_Regression_ML/README.md

 The data is based on  10,000 compounds for each target.
 Each row of the data corresponds to a compound and contains descriptors ( D36-D1073) derived from that compound’s chemical structure.
 Activity between the target molecule and each compound is provided in the training data.

-Jupyter notebook presents presentation of the dataset and 5 ML algorithms for the regression analysis with hyperparameters selection.
+Jupyter notebook "Regression Analysis_Metabolomics" presents presentation of the dataset and 5 ML algorithms for the regression analysis with hyperparameters selection.
 Best hyperparameters and quality metrics for each models are the following: